76ers vs. Nets: Betting Trends, Record ATS, Home/Road Splits

 76ers Betting Records & Stats

-- Philadelphia and its opponents have gone over 214.5 combined points in 56 of 82 games this season.
+- In 57 of 82 games this season, Philadelphia and its opponents have combined to total more than 213.5 points.

-- Philadelphia's outings this year have an average total of 226.1, 11.6 more points than this matchup's over/under.
+- The average point total in Philadelphia's outings this year is 226.1, 12.6 more than this matchup's over/under.

+- So far this season, the 76ers have compiled a 48-34-0 record against the spread.

-- Sportsbooks have implied with the moneyline set for this matchup that the 76ers have a 77.8% chance to win.
+- Oddsmakers have implied with the moneyline set for this matchup that the 76ers have a 83.3% chance to win.

 Nets Betting Records & Stats

-- Brooklyn has combined with its opponent to score more than 214.5 points in 57 of 82 games this season.
+- Brooklyn has combined with its opponents to score more than 213.5 points in 61 of 82 games this season.

-- The average over/under for Brooklyn's matchups this season is 225.9, 11.4 more points than this game's point total.
+- The average over/under for Brooklyn's matchups this season is 225.9, 12.4 more points than this game's total.

 - The Nets have come away with 14 wins in the 38 contests they have been listed as the underdogs in this season.

-- This season, Brooklyn has won two of its four games when it is the underdog by at least +275 on the moneyline.
+- Brooklyn has played as an underdog of +375 or more once this season and won that game.

-- Oddsmakers have implied with the moneyline set for this matchup that Brooklyn has a 26.7% chance of pulling out a win.
+- The moneyline set for this matchup implies Brooklyn has a 21.1% chance of walking away with the win.

 76ers vs. Nets Over/Under Stats (Regular Season)